ianprime0509/temperament/README.md

 `B{flat}` used in the sample above will be displayed as B♭.
 Of course, it is also possible to simply type the Unicode characters directly into the temperament file.

+### Metadata

+In addition to the required `name` key, there are several other keys which can be used to add metadata to a temperament.
+Currently, the supported keys are as
+follows:

+- `description`: a longer description of a temperament.
+It is recommended to restrict this to a single sentence, with a period at the end.
+- `source`: a description of the source from which the temperament data was obtained.
+For example, this could be a URL pointing to the Wikipedia page of your temperament or another page that describes it.

 ## License